agarrharr/awesome-cli-apps/README.md

 - [git-stats](https://github.com/IonicaBizau/git-stats) - :four_leaf_clover: A GitHub-like contributions calendar, but locally, with all your git commits.
 - [hub](https://github.com/github/hub) - A command-line wrapper for git that makes you better at GitHub.
 - [dev-time](https://github.com/samverschueren/dev-time-cli) - Get the current local time of a GitHub user.
-- [awesome-git-addons](https://github.com/stevemao/awesome-git-addons) - A curated list of addons that extends git cli.
 - [git-labelmaker](https://github.com/himynameisdave/git-labelmaker) - Edit GitHub labels from the command line.
 - [tig](https://github.com/jonas/tig) - Text-mode interface for Git.
 - [git-standup](https://github.com/kamranahmedse/git-standup) - Recall what you did on the last working day.